 Benefits – Upgrade your time based sequencing system with an effective and easy to use system that continually monitors plant conditions and evaluates which blower will offer the maximum benefit.
-Avoids unnecessary sootblowing activities while improving the stability of your key operating parameters.
+Avoids unnecessary sootblowing activities while improving the stability of key operating parameters.
 Reduces time spent by operations ‘cleaning up’ the unit and permits greater availability of blowers for dual header systems.
 Results in improved heat rate and less stress on heat transfer surfaces.

-Quick and Cost Effective Installation – The Griffin KSB is designed to provide the maximum benefit without requiring expensive new equipment, sensors or time consuming calculations.
+Quick and Cost Effective Installation – KSB is designed to provide the maximum benefit without requiring expensive new equipment, sensors or time consuming calculations.
 The system quickly integrates with existing open PLC systems.
 In many cases, the operator can keep their existing displays.

-The Griffin KSB system frees operators from time consuming sootblowing operations, while standardizing the method for determining blower activation.
+Using the Taber KSB system frees operators from time consuming sootblowing operations, while standardizing the method for determining blower activation.
 System responds to changes in fuel, long periods at full loads and other characteristics.

-The GPE allows users access to all logic and tuning, with simple 2 click update feature.
+- The GPE allows users access to all logic and tuning, with simple 2 click update feature.

-Effectiveness tables track blower effectiveness for all key parameters.
+- Effectiveness tables track blower effectiveness for all key parameters.

-Constraint system ensures blower activation which helps prevent overblowing and underblowing.
+- Constraint system ensures blower activation which helps prevent overblowing and underblowing.

 The success of the system is best highlighted by one of our user’s feedback.